wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 Raise your hands if you have a mentor.

-My mentor always encourages me to get on the stage, and this helps me to be free from fear.
+My mentor always encourages me to get on to the stage, and this helps me to be free from fear.

 Now, I have been mentoring a few members in our club.
 I still remember last